t0mmysenf/quizmaster/README.md

 ```

 ### Initialize the Database
-The database server is already set up in the virtual CentOS machine.
+The database server (MariaDB) is already set up in the virtual CentOS machine.
 If you're using another server, you should confirm you've a running database instance before you proceed with the following steps.

 #### Database and User
 There's a sql script prepared at root level of this project named `initDb.sql`.
-Use the `mysql` command line tool to execute this script on the database server:
+Use the `mysql` command line tool to execute this script on the database server.
+You'll be prompted to enter the database password for the `root` user - which is actually the same password as for the `webadmin` system user on the virtual machine (`Gibz1234`).

 ```shell
 # The root password is: Gibz1234